zx80/flask-simple-auth/docs/DOCUMENTATION.md

 on distinct *realms* at different stages, as illustrated in the [demo](demo/mfa.py) and below:

-- a first password-authenticated route returns an intermediate short-lived token
+- a first password-authenticated route returns an intermediate short-lived 10-minutes token.
 - required on a second route which generates a final token if a second authentication (eg code received by SMS or mail) is validated.
 - giving final access to the application.